iaifi/iaifi.github.io/iaifi-reminders/workshop_thank-you.md

 {% include_relative iaifi-reminder_header.html %}

-## Robert Jankowski: Thank you for attending the 2025 IAIFI Summer Workshop!
+## Daniel Conde: Thank you for attending the 2025 IAIFI Summer Workshop!

 Thank you for a great week of stimulating discussion at the [2025 IAIFI Summer Workshop](https://iaifi.org/summer-workshop)!